Jsparrow/jsparrow.github.io/docs/README.md

 ## The Latest New Features

-We released one new rule.
+We released three new rules.
 Check out the release notes for [jSparrow 4.13.0](/eclipse/release-notes.html#_4-13-0) and [jSparrow Maven Plugin 3.20.0](/maven/release-notes.html#_3-20-0).

 ## Where to find jSparrow?